up42/up42-py/README.md

 ## Example

-Here's a basic example of some of the functions that up42-py provides.
-After authentication with an UP42 project, a new workflow (Get Sentinel-2 scene, sharpen image) is created and filled with tasks.
+After authentication with an UP42 project, a new workflow is created and filled with tasks (Sentinel-2 data, image sharpening).
 An aoi and the workflow parameters are defined.
 After running the job, the results are downloaded and visualized.

 ```python